WriteCodeEveryday/activescratcher/README.md

 Someone forgot to add seed data to your project.
 In effect, you now have to add and link models together.

-Insert ActiveScratcher (because we scratch the shit out of ActiveRecord).
+Insert ActiveScratcher (because we scratch the sh*t out of ActiveRecord).

 ```ruby
 # Start the rails console